bellecp/fast-p/README.md

 3. __Tweak your .bashrc__.
 Add the following code to your ``.bashrc``
 ```
 p () {
+    local open
+    if [ "$(uname)" = "Darwin" ]; then
+        open=open       # on OSX, "open" opens a pdf in preview
+    else
+        open=xdg-open   # this will open pdf file withthe default PDF viewer on KDE, xfce, LXDE and perhaps on other desktops.
+    fi

     ag -U -g ".pdf$" \
     | fast-p \
     | fzf --read0 --reverse -e -d $'\t'  \